Research Associate, Cancer Science Institute

-A research associate position is available immediately in Prof Daniel Tenen’s lab for a highly motivated Master or Ph.D. graduate with a background in molecular or cellular biology, biochemistry or other related fields who is interested in deciphering the functional roles of RNA editing enzymes in acute myeloid leukemia (AML).
-The successful candidate will help to design experiments, conduct experiments, analyse data, write papers and mentor students
+A research associate position is available immediately in Prof Daniel Tenen’s lab for a highly motivated Master or Ph.D. graduate with background in molecular or cellular biology, and bioinformatics to develop a novel, fully automated analysis pipeline for the newly emerging ChIP sequencing methods: “Cut and Run” and “Cut and Tag” in cancer related study.
+The successful candidate will help to design pipeline, conduct experiments pipelines, analyse data and write papers.

 Applications should include full curriculum vitae, publication list, and names and contact information of 3 referees.
 Please also include a summary of your research experience.